 Sometimes, not every time, yet a dash more than you’d like, you will be asked why is it that you are traveling alone?
 And sometimes even weirder questions like – Are you sad?
 Going through a break up?
 Why didn’t your friends come along?
 Traveling solo for a woman is like dealing with those nosy relatives/neighbors, who’d never stop asking you “ When are you getting married? “ So, like you avoid such pesky people in your everyday life, you can overlook such questions during your travel too (though, I wont lie, it does get to your nerves sometimes), or just share a piece of your mind on the subject.
 I don’t think it’s something you can’t deal with.
 What has worked for me is to keep a healthy distance from such lot, they’ll get the cue.

-2. It’s Not Always About An Adrenaline Rush:
+2. It’s Not Always About The Adrenaline Rush:

 It’s true that traveling solo has a special ring to it.
 It does fill you with confidence, a sense of independence, self-love, and a lot of appreciation for yourself.
 Often times when I look back at my independent travels, my heart swells with pride knowing how I navigated through the maze of life all by myself, away from home.
 Besides, You can plan your itinerary exactly the way you wish to, go wherever you want, and do whatever you desire, without depending on anyone else.